 1. A schedule II or schedule III controlled substance as defined in the federal controlled substances act of 1970 (P.L.
 91-513; 84 Stat.
-1242; 21 United States Code section 802) without delegation by the supervising physician, board approval and drug enforcement administration registration.
+1242; 21 United States Code section 802) without delegation by the supervising physician, board approval and United States drug enforcement administration registration.

-2. A schedule IV or schedule V controlled substance as defined in the federal controlled substances act of 1970 without drug enforcement administration registration and delegation by the supervising physician.
+2. A schedule IV or schedule V controlled substance as defined in the federal controlled substances act of 1970 without United States drug enforcement administration registration and delegation by the supervising physician.

 3. Prescription-only medication without delegation by the supervising physician.

 4. Prescription medication intended to perform or induce an abortion.

-B. All prescription orders issued by a physician assistant shall contain the name, address and telephone number of the supervising physician.
-A physician assistant shall issue prescription orders for controlled substances under the physician assistant's own drug enforcement administration registration number.
+B. All prescription orders issued by a physician assistant shall contain the name, address and telephone number of the physician assistant.
+A physician assistant shall issue prescription orders for controlled substances under the physician assistant's own United States drug enforcement administration registration number.

-C. Unless certified for thirty day prescription privileges pursuant to section 32-2504, subsection A, initial prescriptions for schedule II controlled substances that are opioids are subject to the limits prescribed in sections 32-3248 and 32-3248.01 if the physician assistant has been delegated to prescribe schedule II controlled substances by the supervising physician pursuant to this section.
-For each schedule IV or schedule V controlled substance, a physician assistant may not prescribe the controlled substance more than five times in a six month period for each patient.
+C. Unless certified for ninety-day prescription privileges pursuant to section 32-2504, subsection A, initial prescriptions for schedule II controlled substances that are opioids are subject to the limits prescribed in sections 32-3248 and 32-3248.01 if the physician assistant has been delegated to prescribe schedule II controlled substances by the supervising physician pursuant to this section.
+For each schedule IV or schedule V controlled substance, a physician assistant may not prescribe the controlled substance more than five times in a six-month period for each patient.

 D. A prescription for a schedule II or III controlled substance that is an opioid or benzodiazepine is not refillable without the written consent of the supervising physician.

 E. Prescription-only drugs shall not be dispensed, prescribed or refillable for a period exceeding one year.